Supermarkets use a wide range of tactics to squeeze more cash out of hard-pressed households. Here are five of the sneakiest.

 4. Loss leaders

-As part of this dodgy practice, a supermarket will sell a small number of products for a loss with the aim of boosting sales on more profitable items.
+A loss leader is where a supermarket sells a small number of products for a loss with the aim of boosting sales of more profitable items.

 In one of the most common examples, supermarkets often sell essential items such as eggs or bread at a loss in order to lure shoppers into the store or onto their website.